French Conjunctions: 21 Coordinating, Correlative and Subordinating Conjunctions You Oughta Know

 At the end of this article, you’ll not only know how to use each type of conjunction, but you’ll also understand why conjunctions are so important to the soul of the French language.

-So, without further ado, let’s ditch the Latin and get to the good stuff.
 There are three main types of French conjunctions: coordinating, correlative and subordinating.

 French Conjunctions: Fearlessly Bridge the Gap Between Ideas in French

 And now, it’s time to dive in to our list of French conjunctions!

 The role of a coordinating conjunction is to combine two words or clauses of equal importance (meaning neither clause relies solely on the other).